AusClimateService/npcp/reports/phase1/phase1_report.md

-For extremes indices related to daily minimum temperature (i.e. the 1-in-10 year low temperature and the 1st percentile), RCM output was generally associated with smaller biases than corresponding GCM output.
+For extremes indices related to daily minimum temperature (i.e. the 1-in-10 year low temperature and the 1st percentile), RCM output was generally associated with smaller biases than corresponding GCM output (Figure 1a and 2a).
 In contrast, for daily maximum temperature
-(i.e. the 1-in-10 year high temperature and the 99th percentile) RCM output was only associated with smaller biases for some RCM/GCM combinations but higher biases for others.
+(i.e. the 1-in-10 year high temperature and the 99th percentile) RCM output was only associated with smaller biases for some RCM/GCM combinations but higher biases for others (Figure 1b and 2b; e.g. Figure 8).
-For both temperature variables, some bias still persisted after dynamical downscaling and it tended to have its own unique spatial characteristics (i.e. different from the GCM; e.g. Figure 8).

-When bias correction was applied to RCM output for the calibration task, those biases were greatly reduced but not completely eliminated.
+When bias correction was applied to RCM output, the bias was greatly reduced on the calibration task (Figure 1a,b) and also reduced (but to a lesser extent) on cross validation (Figure 2a,b).
-Similar to the climatology results, the MBCn method performed substantially worse than the other methods on daily maximum temperature extremes
-(and to a lesser extent daily minimum temperature) due to a warm bias across the entire continent (e.g. Figure 8).
+The MBCn method performed substantially worse than the other methods on daily maximum temperature extremes for the calibration task (Figure 1b) due to a warm bias across the entire continent (e.g. Figure 8f).
-The MRNBC method performed similarly to ECDFm and QME for both the calibration and cross validation tasks over most the of continent, but displayed substantial cool biases in minimum temperature extremes over high elevation areas in central Tasmania and along the Great Dividing Range (e.g. Figure 8).
+The MRNBC method performed similarly to ECDFm and QME over most the of continent, but displayed substantial cool biases in minimum temperature extremes over high elevation areas in central Tasmania and along the Great Dividing Range (e.g. Figure 8g).

 As with the temperature climatology metrics, it did not appear to make much difference for these temperature extremes metrics